xjtu-omics/ChineseQuartetGenome/README.md

 the [State Administration for Market Regulation in China](https://www.samr.gov.cn/).
 In this repository, we provided high-quality genome and variant benchmarks for this quartet.

+## How to use the benchmark
+   We develop a [pipeline](/benchmarks/README.md) for benchmarking of variants in the genomes of Chinese Quartet, enabling evaluation of the performance of different sequencing technologies, variant calling algorithms, and pipelines.

 ## Samples
 There are four samples in Chinse Quartet, including father (LCL7), mother (LCL8), and two monozygotic twin daughters (LCL5 and LCL6).
 This quartet family is from Taizhou in China.
 For more information of the quartet,